How to Track Leads in Salesforce and View Your Original Source

 The biggest decision you need to make is how long the eligibility limit for campaign influence is.
 Essentially how many days after a campaign touches a contact should it be considered to have helped with the sale.

-We often use 180 days, but many organizations have a much shorter (or even longer) period.
+We often use 180 days, but many organisations have a much shorter (or even longer) period.
 Read our full guide to attribution and campaign influence in Salesforce

 Missing lead source data in Salesforce